todogroup/ospology/ospo-book/content/en/03-chapter.md

 ---
-title: "Chapter 3: Learning how to be involved in daily operations"
+title: "Learning how to be involved in daily operations"
 status: Completed
 ---